berkaykhrmn/fastapi-ai-backend/README.md

 A production-ready FastAPI-based AI backend with authentication, chat history, text summarization, and translation features.
 The project is fully Dockerized and integrates with Google Gemini for AI capabilities.

-This repository is designed with security, clarity, and scalability in mind.
-No secrets are committed, and setup is straightforward for any developer.

 ## ✨ Features

 - **FastAPI + Uvicorn** - Modern, fast web framework